titansarus/PintOS/design/project1.1-design.md

   /*
    * initially 2
    * used for freeing resources
+   * number of alive threads referencing to this status
    */
   int rc;